Lets Get Dangerous / Western Animation

 - After a miserable start against the Mane-iac, the Power Ponies throw down and neatly trash the mooks.
 And then she swats a firefly off her weapon.
 Fluttershy, as Saddle Rager, sees this, and finishes off the job.

-- Isabella is already competent as is, but the kid's gloves come off if Phineas is in danger of being hurt.
+- Phineas and Ferb: Isabella is already competent as it is, but the kid gloves come off if Phineas is in danger of being hurt.

 - All of Phineas and Ferb's friends and inventions get to do this during the climactic battle in The Movie.

 - For the first season of Transformers Prime, Soundwave kept away from the front lines; the only fight he got into was with the kid sidekicks of the Autobots (his drone also fought a single Helicopter once).
 In the finale Airachnid tries to convince the Decepticons to abandon Earth, and Megatron.
 Soundwave effortlessly tosses her around, forcing her to abandon her mutiny.
 No wonder Starscream wanted to stay on his good side.
 He's since dethroned Wheeljack as Most Badass Character in the show by kicking the everloving slag out of him.
 Soundwave Superior, indeed.

 - The Fairly Oddparents: When the usually idiotic Cosmo finds his wife and godchild in danger, he gets serious to the point of becoming GODZILLA.

 - Poof qualifies as well, in the episode "Poulter-Geeks".
 Like father, like son, apparently.